 Ah the many differences between us and our American brethren.
-There's the way we say tomato, the way we say potato and the way we say urinal (no really, try it).
+There's the way we say tomato, the way we say semi and the way we say urinal (no really, try it).

 In all honesty, with the years of "progress", there's not a massive amount separating us these days.
 Even Oreos have become a permanent supermarket fixture over here.

 But, there comes a time when our differing nationalities have a profound effect on our lives.
 That time, our friends, is at the movies.
-Take the forthcoming Marvel extravaganza The Avengers which was just re-named Avengers Assemble for UK audiences.
+Take the forthcoming Seth Rogen comedy Neighbors which has been re-named Bad Neighbours for UK audiences.

 But why you scream?
-Well, that and nine other examples of strange US-UK title changes are just below.
+Well, that and 10 other examples of strange US-UK title changes are just below.

 The Avengers/Avengers Assemble

-Desperate for the much-hyped superhero epic not to be confused with the cult 60s TV show, and probably the woeful 1997 movie, Marvel decided to add the word 'assemble' for UK audiences.
-We're now hoping for at least one scene where Samuel L Jackson's character shouts "Avengers assemble!" and they all stand in a single file, ready for inspection.
+Desperate for the superhero epic not to be confused with the cult 60s TV show, and probably the woeful 1997 movie, Marvel decided to add the word 'assemble' for UK audiences.
+Sadly this didn't translate to at least one scene where Samuel L Jackson's character shouted "Avengers assemble!" and they all stood in a single file, ready for inspection.
 Quick note to Hollywood: the Ralph Fiennes/Uma Thurman Avengers atrocity was an international tragedy.
 We all suffered.